Christmas Memories: Background

-Christmas Memories is Barbra Streisand's second Christmas album, following 1967's A Christmas Album.
+Christmas Memories was Streisand's second holiday album, following her 1967 Christmas release.
 Streisand began taking part in recording sessions for the album on July 19, 2001; on this day, she recorded both "I'll Be Home for Christmas" and "I Remember".
 Sessions took place throughout California and in North Vancouver.
 Streisand and Jay Landers are credited as the executive producers of Christmas Memories, with musicians David Foster and William Ross also receiving additional production credits.
-According to the liner notes, Streisand dedicated the album to the late artist Stephan Weiss, husband of fashion designer Donna Karan, who was close friends with Streisand before his death in June 2001.
+Streisand dedicated the album to the late artist Stephan Weiss, husband of fashion designer Donna Karan, who was close friends with Streisand before his death in June 2001.

-Christmas Memories was released on October 30, 2001, by Columbia.
-To promote the album, Columbia Records issued advertisements in several American magazines, including in InStyle, People, Talk, and Vanity Fair.
-A sampler album/extended play featuring five tracks from Christmas Memories was also released in 2001 and includes "Grown-Up Christmas List", "It Must Have Been the Mistletoe", "I'll Be Home for Christmas", "Closer", and "One God".
+Columbia Records released Christmas Memories on October 30, 2001, promoting the album with advertisements in several American magazines, including in InStyle, People, Talk, and Vanity Fair.
+A sampler album/extended play promotional release featured five selected tracks: "Grown-Up Christmas List", "It Must Have Been the Mistletoe", "I'll Be Home for Christmas", "Closer", and "One God".